Trump Picks Budget Hawk Russ Vought As OMB Director As Coronavirus Crashes Economy

 Vought, a budget hawk and former conservative activist, still has to be confirmed by the Republican-controlled Senate.

-The announcement comes as the the coronavirus pandemic shuts down large parts of the economy, and the federal government pushes vast spending proposals to counteract the widespread economic damage.
+The announcement comes as the coronavirus pandemic shuts down large parts of the economy, and the federal government pushes vast spending proposals to counteract the widespread economic damage.

 Those sweeping stimulus plans, or what Trump has dubbed a "go big" approach, expected to be a $1 trillion dollar spending package, stand in sharp contrast to Vought's fiscal conservative values.